 When the Heart Line and Head Line are fused together, only one major line is present, and it extends all the way across the hand from edge to edge.
 In Palmistry and Hand Analysis this is called a "Simian Line".
 Medical references call it the "Proximal Transverse Palmar Crease" or "Single Palmar Crease".

-Approximately ten percent of the general population have a Simian Line.
+Approximately ten percent of the general population have a Simian Line, or variation of one.
 However, approximately half the people with Down Syndrome have a Simian Line.
 Also, the Simian Line is higher than normal frequency in several other abnormal medical conditions.
 Therefore, one or more Simian Lines on hands of newborns is a marker of medical concern.

 The purest form of Simian Line is where only one line cuts across the hand, and there is no indication of it containing more than one line.
 However, there are many variations between the two examples above.
 Some of these possible variations are shown below along with the rules for analysis.